Small Lab Size

 Open to Diverse People

-The Department of Genetics has a multitude of capable students with various backgrounds; not only students from Japanese universities but also international students and researchers working for a company.
+The Genetics Program has a multitude of capable students with various backgrounds; not only students from Japanese universities but also international students and researchers working for a company.
 Our research activities are supported by the interaction among these students with various knowledge and experiences.